SoCal weather: Severe heat wave hits this weekend with temps topping 110

 Air quality will be unhealthy in many communities and gusty winds in the mountains will elevate the fire danger.

-On Saturday, downtown Los Angeles can expect a record-high 106 degrees - climbing to 108 on Sunday.
+On Sunday, downtown Los Angeles can expect a record-high 104 degrees - dropping down 10 degrees by Monday for some relief from the heat.

 RELATED | What's causing California's Labor Day weekend heat wave?

-The valleys and Inland Empire will be even hotter, hitting 116 on Saturday and Sunday.
+The valleys and Inland Empire will be even hotter, hitting 117 on Sunday.

 Air conditioners are expected to be running full blast over the weekend, but officials have declared a Flex Alert, asking people to save power when possible to avoid the need for running blackouts.